M31i55a/windowsMate-Thuki/README.md

 - **Online models:** connect OpenRouter (or Anthropic / OpenAI directly) with your own API key for cloud-powered responses — one toggle in the model picker switches between local and online mode
 - **Isolated sandbox:** optionally run models in a hardened Docker container with capability dropping, read-only volumes, and localhost-only networking
 - **Image input:** paste or drag images and screenshots directly into the chat
-- **Screen capture:** type `/screen` to instantly capture your entire screen and attach it to your question as context
+- **Screen capture:** type `/screen` or click the camera button to instantly capture your entire screen and attach it to your question as context
+- **Region capture:** click the crosshair button in the ask bar to open a fullscreen drag-to-select overlay — draw a rectangle over any part of your screen and the cropped region is attached as context
 - **Agent mode:** type `/do` to let Mate autonomously control your desktop — launch apps, type text, press key combos, and complete multi-step tasks.
 Works with both vision and text-only local models; cloud providers ask for screenshot consent before sending any screen data off-device
 - **Agentic search:** type `/search` to run a fully local, multi-step search pipeline (SearXNG + Trafilatura reader) with a live trace of every query, fetch, and judgement step
 - **Slash commands:** built-in commands for live search and prompt shortcuts: `/do`, `/search`, `/screen`, `/think`, `/translate`, `/rewrite`, `/tldr`, `/refine`, `/bullets`, `/todos`.
 Highlight text anywhere, summon Mate, type a command, and hit Enter